jpablodrexler/jp-photo-manager/Readme.md

 * Change Windows wallpaper
 * Find duplicates
 * Copy/move images
-* Import images from game screenshots folder
+* Import images from local folders (such as game screenshots folders)
 * Import images from shared folders in the local network
+* Export images to shared folders in the local network

 Soon will allow to:
 * Add your own metadata to the images